 Loras College does not offer institutional scholarships or federal grants for graduate and professional education students at this time.

 Does Loras offer on-campus housing for graduate students?

-Loras-owned housing is available for graduate Biomedical Sciences students in The Visitation Complex.
-“The Vis” is an alternative residence hall located on upper campus a few blocks away from traditional on-campus housing.
-The Vis has a unique set-up consisting of single, double, and suite rooms (singles with a private bathroom).
-Generally, the Vis has housed a limited, diverse population including first-years, transfers, upperclassmen, Postbac Pre-Med/Pre-Health, and graduate Biomedical Sciences students.
-The Vis is also home to the Art and Music Departments.
+Loras-owned housing is available for graduate Biomedical Sciences students in Smyth Hall.
+Smyth is an alternative residence hall located in the center of campus.
+Smyth is comprised of single and triple rooms; and houses a limited, diverse population including transfers, upperclassmen, Postbac Pre-Med/Pre-Health, and graduate Biomedical Sciences students.
+Smyth is also home to the Religious Studies and Theology departments.

 - Free laundry facilities (washers and dryers)

-- Kitchen (stocked with pots, pans, baking sheets, etc.) on 3rd floor
+- Kitchen (stocked with pots, pans, baking sheets, etc.) on B level

 - Rooms contain a bed/dresser/desk unit, desk chair, and wastebasket

 - Beds are XL Twin sized, so students are encouraged to bring extra-long sheets

 - Students may bring a mini-fridge under 5 cubic feet

 - Heat is included, but A/C is not, so students are welcome to bring their own window air conditioning unit (must be 5000 BTU or less) or else a portable A/C unit.
 Contact email@example.com if you need help installing the window air conditioner

 - Basic cable is not provided, but students are welcome to bring a streaming device of their choice to use in Smyth.

 *To get your mailbox set up: please stop by the mailroom in the Alumni Campus Center (ACC).